boguszjelinski/kaboot/README.md

 It is not meant to be a market-ready solution due to limited resources.

 * Kabina: mobile application for minibus customers
 * Kab: mobile application for minibus drivers
+* Kavla: mobile application for presenting current routes on stops
 * Kaboot: dispatcher with RestAPI
-* Kadm: administration and surveillance
+* Kadm: administration and surveillance (to be implemented)

 ## Prerequisites:
 * GLPK solver: https://www.gnu.org/software/glpk/